 As the global marketplace continues to rapidly grow and change, small businesses in the United States are considering ways to expand their reach and operations as they emerge from the COVID-19 pandemic.
 According to the U.S. Small Business Administration (SBA), nearly 96% of all consumers live outside the United States, while two-thirds of the world’s purchasing power is in foreign countries.

 The American Rescue Plan provides assistance in the form of tax credits to small employers who provide paid time off to employees for situations related to COVID-19 vaccination or illness.
 Small business owners may claim these credits on their quarterly taxes, but the deadline to file is just around the corner.
 Here’s what you need to know to determine if your small business is eligible and how to benefit from these tax credits.

 The U.S. Small Business Administration (SBA) is hosting National Small Business Week from September 13-15 in an all-virtual summit, honoring the nation’s 31 million small businesses and their perseverance, ingenuity, triumphs, and creativity amid unique challenges brought on by the global pandemic.

-This is the second post in a series on the basics of building a more resilient business to help you navigate unforeseen challenges.
-Check out our post on building your online presence and stay tuned for future posts in this series!
+This is the fourth post in a series on the basics of building a more resilient business to help you navigate unforeseen challenges.